JeeErn/Decentralised_Prediction_Market/README.md

 ### 8. Weighted Probability [^](#Topics)
 The motivation behind the weighted probability is to to give a depiction of the outcome of the event taking into consideration 3 factors:
 1. The price that a trader has traded at
-2. The ratio to the number of times the trader is right to the number of times the trader was wrong (Reputation Score)
+2. The ratio of the number of times the trader is right to the number of times the trader was wrong (Reputation Score)
 3. The number of times that a trader has traded in the past.

 To calculate this weighted probability, each option will have a win score and a lose score.
 From the win/lose scores, an option reputation score will be derived from it.
 The option weighted probability is then derived from the option reputation score.